FAQs for Students

 Does the new regulation mean that Student Health and Wellness will never write a sick note for a student?

-No. Where long-term absences are due to major or chronic physical or mental health conditions, documentation must be provided by on-campus or off-campus primary care health professional.
+Where long-term absences are due to major or chronic physical or mental health conditions, documentation must be provided by on-campus or off-campus primary care health professionals.

 In addition, the SDA form cannot be used for any final coursework or exams and students must follow faculty, college, school, instructor-specific, or course-specific syllabi and guidelines, and work-integrated learning handbook policies.